-DR. S. A. DABHOLKAR
+Dr S.A.
+Dabholkar

-Recipient of the Award for Application of Science and Technology for Rural Development - 1990 Born: 1924
+Recipient of Jamnalal Bajaj Award for Application of Science and Technology for Rural Development-1990

-S.A.
-Dabholkar, Master in Science, is an educationist of a unique kind.
+Born in 1924, Shri S.A.
+Dabholkar, M.Sc, is an educationist of a unique kind.
 His efforts are to shape education as a tool for total change in the life situation of an average worker in the rural areas.

 Till 1958, he was occupied with several institutional activities of his own design.
 Since 1958 till voluntary retirement in 1979, he worked as lecturer in Mathematics in Mouni Vidyapeeth, Gargoti.
 Premature retirement was with a view to venturing into diverse fields of work on non-institutional lines.
-He has all along evinced special interest in:

-- i.
-Techniques of teaching and knowledge communication - ii.
-Agricultural productivity research and innovation.
+He has all along evinced special interest in i. techniques of teaching and knowledge communication, and ii. agricultural productivity research and innovation.

-He pursued his early experiments in the field of kitchen gardening, home farming and market gardening and developed a new approach and technique in this field.
+He pursued his early experiments in the field of Kitchen Gardening, Home Farming and Market Gardening and developed a new approach and technique in this field.
 Some of these results were later published in two special supplements in Kirloskar Magazine which creates sensation among the readers and more than ten thousand letters poured in, expressing their desire to have experimental involvement.
 To channelise this budding enthusiasm various action oriented programmes were dynamically propagated.

-A minimum of 10,000 sq. ft (1/4 acre) of wasteland is enough, he contends, to bring an average family of five persons substantially to average middle class.
+A minimum of 10,000 sq. ft (1/4 acre) sunlight of wasteland is enough, he contends, to bring an average family of five persons substantially to average middle class.
 His work during the last more than a decade has brought about a revolution in grape culture in Maharashtra State that started at Tasgaon, Sangli District, in 1966.
 Farmers holding hardly half an acre to one hectare and facing very adverse natural conditions have now taken to grape production all over Maharashtra (30,000 acres/15,000 growers) and earned high incomes in the international and national markets.
-They are now the leading grape producers in India fetching the highest price to their production.
+They are now the leading Grape Producers in India fetching the highest price to their production.
 The yearly turnover is over Rs 300 crore creating full-time employment pr acre.
-These grape growers over the State honour him as 'Draksh Mowli', 'Prayog Mowli', etc. for his voluminous work done by way of publications on grape culture (more than thousand printed pages) in Marathi.
-This trend has now spread in other horticultural crops (Pomegranate, Ber, mango, Banana, etc.).
+These grape growers over the State honour him as 'Draksh Mowli', 'Prayog Mowli', etc. he has done voluminous work by way of publications on grape culture (more than thousand printed pages) in Marathi.
+This trend has now spread in other horticultural crops (Pomegranate, Ber, mango, Banana, etc)

 He has now perfected his own system of "Prayoga Parivar" or "Experimental Web" and is busy building a new sociology of science and education through this Web (cell) activity.
-It has some close resemblances to the recently put forth thesis of 'Deschooling Society' by Ivan Illich and Paulo Freire (Pedagogy of the Oppressed).
+It has some close resemblances to the recently put forth thesis of 'Deschooling Society " by Ivan Illich and Paulo Freire (Pedagogy of the Oppressed).